Chadowo/sokoruby/README.md

 Don't have gosu have installed?, easy as
 `$ gem install gosu`

-There's also a gemfile if you'd prefer
+There's also a gemfile if you'd prefer that

-`$ bundle install`
+`$ bundle install` &
 `$ bundle exec ruby main.rb`

 ## Features